leoronne/square-landing-page/README.md

 ## Project :star2:

-This application contains a Landing Page for the company named Square, it was a [challenge](https://github.com/muchmore-digital/frontend-challenge) proposed by MuchMore Digital.
+This repo contains a Landing Page for the company named Square, it was a [challenge](https://github.com/muchmore-digital/frontend-challenge) proposed by MuchMore Digital.

 <br>